 As Rosemarie’s work has demonstrated, AI can be used to classify plants and analyze deforestation and growth, providing a comprehensive view of how the world is changing over time.
 The project makes extensive use of TensorFlow*, a popular deep-learning and machine-learning framework, that has been optimized for better performance on the Intel® Xeon® processor family.
 With this framework in place, satellite images of the earth’s surface can be classified by location (country), crop or plant grown, and degree of deforestation, using these three image classifiers:

 - Deforestation Classifier

-After an image classification model has been developed using the Intel Optimization for TensorFlow, the Intel® Distribution of OpenVINO™ toolkit can be run to optimize the model on an Intel® NUC machine running Ubuntu*.
+After an image classification model has been developed using the Intel Optimization for TensorFlow, the Intel® Distribution of OpenVINO™ toolkit can be run to optimize the model on an Intel® architecture-based machine running Ubuntu*.
 This creates the .xml and .bin files needed to run the inference engine on the user application.
 The optimized model can then be run on the Intel® Movidius™ Neural Compute Stick (NCS) hardware in implementations where an embedded, low-power solution is ideal.
-A different computer can be used rather than the Intel NUC, but it must run a supported operating system that is compatible with the software (for example, an x86_64 computer running Ubuntu version 16.04).
+A different computer can be used rather than the Intel architecture, but it must run a supported operating system that is compatible with the software (for example, an x86_64 computer running Ubuntu version 16.04).
 Performance differences for the different platforms should be taken into account in moving inference operations from a higher performance machine to NCS hardware.

 Whereas the NCS supports low-power applications that require real-time inferencing and monitoring of the earth’s surface (such as drone operations), full-scale inference operations dealing with large images generated by satellite will typically require the additional processing power available through a server or high-end workstation.